xybu/cs590-nfv/experiments/suricata/README.md

 We ran each test multiple times to generate a number of instances (as the sample size column above reflects), and use the median of all instances at each stat point to obtain an average result of the test.
 We then compare the average result of each tests.

+The script to parse raw CSV / Suricata eve.json files is hosted in [`dataparser/`](dataparser/) directory.

 ## Result